 Before children can receive instruction and develop skills, they have to get to school everyday.
-Parents and guardians have a vital role in supporting their children's consistent attendance in school.
-Parents' consistent expectations and on-going support ensure their children's success in school and beyond.
-Schools and families can develop partnerships to help students to stay focused on their attendance and academic performance.
+Families have a vital role in supporting their children's consistent attendance in school.
+Schools and families can develop partnerships to help students to stay focused on good attendance and strong academic performance.

 Daily school-wide attendance

 is posted each day for all schools at 4:00 pm.

 There are also statistical reports available on attendance by borough, grade and year: Historical attendance data (month by month)